-The previous formal walkover inspections across the whole study frontage were undertaken in Summer 2018.
+The previous formal walkover inspections across the whole study frontage were undertaken in Summer 2020.

-Beach levels along the frontage north of the River Wear were higher than or similar to 2018, covering some defects at the toe of structures.
+Beach levels along the frontage north of the River Wear were similar to 2020, covering some defects at the toe of structures which have been previously reported.

-Many structures were identified as being in fair, poor or very poor condition in 2018 and these findings remain valid in most locations where such grading was applied.
+Many structures were identified as being in fair, poor or very poor condition in 2020 and these findings remain valid in most locations where such grading was applied.
+However, some of the worst affected areas are subject to planned capital schemes (subject to necessary permissions and licences).

-Within the Port of Sunderland, repairs to structures damaged by storms identified in 2018 have been undertaken, however significant deterioration has taken place in some areas.
+Within the Port of Sunderland, repairs to structures damaged by storms identified in 2018 have been undertaken and generally appear to be in good condition.
+There is continuing significant deterioration in some areas.